robbiepaul/cloudconvert-laravel/README.md

 One more step.

 You need to publish the config `php artisan vendor:publish`
-> Laravel 4 requires slightly different syntax for publishing configs, use `php artisan config:publish robbiep/cloudconvert-laravel`

 Just enter your API key in `config/cloudconvert.php`
-> You can get your free API key by registering at [https://cloudconvert.org](https://cloudconvert.org)
+> You can get your free API key by registering at [https://cloudconvert.com](https://cloudconvert.com)

 Now you can use CloudConvert in your application!